2016 South Carolina Senate election

 The 2016 South Carolina Senate elections took place as part of the biennial United States elections.
-South Carolina voters elected state senators in all 48 of the state senate's districts.
-State senators serve four-year terms in the South Carolina Senate.
+South Carolina voters elected state senators in all 46 districts.
+State senators serve four-year terms in the South Carolina Senate, with all the up for election each cycle.

-The primary election on June 14, 2016 and primary runoff on June 28, 2016 determined which candidates appeared on the November 8, 2016 general election ballot.
-Primary election results can be obtained here.
+The primary election was on June 14, 2016, and the primary runoff on June 28, 2016, determined which candidates appeared on the November 8, 2016 general election ballot.

 Following the 2012 state senate elections, Republicans maintained effective control of the Senate with 28 members.

-To reclaim control of the chamber from Republicans, the Democrats needed to net 6 Senate seats.
+To reclaim control of the chamber from Republicans, the Democrats needed to gain 6 Senate seats.
 Republicans retained control of the South Carolina Senate following the 2016 general election and the overall numerical composition of the chamber was unaltered.

+Special election

+District 42 (October 1, 2013)

+After Democratic incumbent Robert Ford resigned citing health problems amidst an ethics probe, a special election was triggered for District 42.
+A Democratic primary took place on August 13, a Democratic primary took place on August 27, and the special election took place on October 1, 2013, with Marlon Kimpson elected to serve.

+District 32 (November 4, 2014)

+When Democratic incumbent Yancey McGill became President Pro Tem of the Senate and then Lieutenant Governor of South Carolina, he vacated his seat.
+A Democratic primary and primary runoff were held on September 2 and 16, respectively.
+The special election was concurrently held with the 2014 United States Election, where Ronnie Sabb was elected to represent District 32.

+District 45 (October 20, 2015)

+The District 45 seat was left vacant after Reverend Clementa C. Pickney was murdered during the Charleston church massacre at Emanuel African Methodist Episcopal Church.
+A Democratic primary and primary runoff were held on September 1 and 15, respectively.
+The special election was held on October 20 and Margie Bright Matthews was elected to District 45.

+District 4 (May 17, 2016)

+After Billy O'Dell died in office due to heart problems, a special election was held.
+A Republican primary was held on March 22, and a primary runoff was held on April 5.